NESTLab/sensor-degradation-filter/docs/dev_notes.md

 - The `vicon_sdk` folder and its contents were copied from the [NESTLab/Vicon repository](https://github.com/NESTLab/Vicon/tree/38ca8d7b52a7a727e8d37c2fb49c1b2058a8ead7/vicon_sdk/Linux64).

+- The `RealKheperaIVExperimentLoopFunctions` class sets up a server (which we call the ARGoS server) that provides localization information to the robots and receive the robots' data.
+The localization information is provided by the Vicon server.

 ### Analyzing dynamic degradation data
 - Procedure for analyzing the dynamic degradation data:
     1. Extract using `extract_dynamic_degradation_data.py`.
 This will generate a bunch of HDF file pairs, one containing the informed estimate values, the other containing sensor accuracy values.